Welcome to the Secaucus Public Library’s Webpage!

 1957– The new Secaucus Public Library at Plaza Center opened its doors to a facility projected to serve a population of 10,000 and house a maximum of 20,000 books.
 By 1984, however, increased library patronage, an expanding collection and the introduction of technology and the Internet made it apparent that the library had outgrown its quarters.
 By 1992, it was mandated the building comply with the Americans with Disabilities Act to make the facility accessible to all.
 Saving then began in earnest, along with discussion for a library that would meet the growing community’s needs.

 2003– The Secaucus Public Library and Business Resource Center, located on the main street of Paterson Plank Road, proudly opens its doors with a collection of approximately 57,000 items to serve a residential population of 15,931 and a business/corporate community that more than doubles that number each day.
 To meet the demands of the 21st Century, the new library provides access to instant information and state-of-the-art technology.
 Its programs and resources define the library as the informational, educational and cultural hub of the community.

-Today– The Secaucus Public Library and Business Resource Center offers a collection of approximately 111,638 items to serve a residential community of 18,311.
-The library is open seven days and five nights per week.
+Today– The Secaucus Public Library and Business Resource Center and Katherine Steffens Annex have circulated over 100,000 items to serve a residential community of 22,180.